Your own effective and affordable pre-workout supplement.

 Yesterday I tested this “homemade” pre-workout and the effect level was 5*!

-I just have one question, is it normal for the taste to be sooooo bad?
+I just have one question, is it normal for the taste to be really bad?

 Cumps

-Yes, it is normal that it is not very pleasant ????
+Yes, it's normal that it's not very pleasant????

-If you notice, there's no flavor ingredient there, just results.
+If you notice, there are no ingredients there to add flavor, just results.

-To solve this problem, you can use juice instead of water for flavor.
+To solve this problem, you can use juice instead of water to add flavor.

-WHAT'S Opinion for the MyProtein product: PULSE:GEL (Pre-Workout Gel with Citrulline, Beta Alanine, Caffeine, Taurine and ALCAR)
+WHAT IS YOUR Opinion on the MyProtein product: PULSE:GEL (Pre-Workout gel with citrulline, beta alanine, caffeine, taurine and ALCAR)

-Depends on the goal, but it seems to be ok as a pre-workout, although the Citrulline dose is low.
+It depends on the goal, but it seems to be ok as a pre-workout, although the dose of Citrulline is low.

-Can you add whey and hydrates with this pre workout?
+Can you add whey and carbohydrates to this pre-workout?

 Yes.